ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 <https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html>`_.

-Because you need to be familiar with the content in the *PyAnsys Developer's Guide*, page through its HTML pages and then exploreg the RST files in its repository.
+Because you need to be familiar with the content in the *PyAnsys Developer's Guide*, page through its HTML pages and then explore the RST files in its repository.
 This will help you to understand the syntax and see how RST files are nested to create this guide.

 Examples